Multi Commodity Exchange

+In February 2012, MCX held its initial public offering, offering 6.5 million shares and raising $134 million in funds for the company, making the company India's only publicly listed exchange.

 From 28 September 2015, MCX is being regulated by the Securities and Exchange Board of India (SEBI).
 Earlier MCX was regulated by the Forward Markets Commission (FMC), which got merged with the SEBI on 28 September 2015.

-Mr Padala Subbi Reddy (Mr P S Reddy) was appointed as MD & CEO of the Company for a period of five w.e.f.
-May 10, 2019.
-Prior to this Mr Reddy worked as managing director and CEO of Central Depository Services (CDSL).